UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

    - **Gateway type** - The type of virtual network gateway to create.

-       - To connect with an existing ExpressRoute circuit, select "ExpressRoute".
+       - To connect with an existing ExpressRoute circuit, select **ExpressRoute**.

    - **VPN type** - The type of VPN you can choose depends on the make and model of your VPN device, and the kind of VPN connection you intend to create.
 Choose a route-based gateway if you intend to use point-to-site, inter-virtual network, or multiple site-to-site connections; if you are creating a VPN type gateway to coexist with an ExpressRoute gateway; or if you need to use IKEv2.
 Policy-based gateways support only IKEv1.